InterCity (Switzerland)

-The InterCity (abbreviated "IC") are mainline trains in Switzerland connecting the country's major agglomerations, the range of services (In Switzerland) of which is located between InterRegio (IR) (inter regional) and EuroCity (EC).
-Defined by the phrase "Quickly from one center to another."
-These trains are generally equipped with air-conditioned equipment, a CFF restaurant or a CFF bistro, a mini-bar service, a quiet area and a business area in 1st class as well as a family area or, occasionally, a family car in 2nd class.
+The InterCity, abbreviated IC, is a category of mainline train services in Switzerland operated by Swiss Federal Railways, connecting the country's major cities, the range of services (in Switzerland) of which is located between InterRegio (IR) (inter-regional) and EuroCity (EC).

 Swiss InterCity lines have been numbered by analogy with the Swiss motorway network since the timetable change of December 2018.

+These trains are generally equipped with air-conditioned equipment, a restaurant or a bistro, a mini-bar service, a quiet area and a business area in 1st class as well as a family area or, occasionally, a family car in 2nd class.

 Cyclic schedule

 The operation of the Swiss InterCity train network is based on the concept of the cadenced timetable.
 Appeared during the schedule change of December 12, 1982, it ensures that each line is served at least every hour with the same service at the same minutes.
 When trains cross at the right minutes in stations, this ensures efficient and systematic connections between the different lines every hour.
 These stations are called nodal points.

 So that the main lines can systematically cross each other in the various nodal points, the travel time between them must be (taking into account the stopping time at the station) a multiple of half of the chosen timing frequency.
 When the Rail 2000 plan was put in place, the Swiss railways had to improve travel speeds between the nodes of Lausanne and Bern, Biel and Zurich or even Zurich and St. Gallen to obtain multiple travel times of 30 minutes.